Marty O'Toole

-Martin James O'Toole (November 27, 1888 – February 18, 1949) was a pitcher in Major League Baseball.
+Martin James O'Toole (November 27, 1888 – February 18, 1949) was an American pitcher in Major League Baseball.
 He played a total of five seasons for three teams from 1908 to 1914.
 He pitched and batted right-handed.

 Career

 Martin was born to Michael and Mary O'Toole, both Irish immigrants.
 When he and his siblings were still very young, his parents moved to Framingham, Massachusetts.
 He made his professional debut on September 21, 1908 near the end of the season for the Cincinnati Reds.
 He pitched three games for a 1-0 win-loss record and a 2.40 earned run average.
 He did not play from 1909 to 1910 but reappeared in 1911 for the Pittsburgh Pirates.
 He pitched in five games for a 3-2 record, 2.37 earned run average, and 34 strikeouts in 38 innings pitched.
 It would be his only season where he had a positive win-loss record.
 In 1912 for the Pittsburgh Pirates, he pitched the most games of his career.
 He pitched 37 games for a 15-17 record, 2.71 earned run average, and 150 strikeouts in 275 1/3 innings pitched.
 He led the league with 159 walks.
 That year, he also tied the National League lead in shutouts with six.
 He shared the lead with Nap Rucker of the Brooklyn Trolley Dodgers.
 These six shutouts were the only ones that O'Toole pitched in his career.